sillevl/course-databases/forta/mysql-introduction.md

 - Listing the available databases
 - Listing the tables from a specific database
 - Listing the columns and there properties from a specific table
+- ...

+This can be used to explore the existing databases and getting to know what is available.

 ### Listing all available databases